 They were a revolution in chemistry – suddenly it was cheap and easy to make basically everything.
-Plastics are generally strong and light, because they are based on the strong C-C covalent bond.
+Plastics are generally strong and light because they are based on the strong C-C covalent bond.
 It's easy to add dyes to them, so they can make very colourful objects.
 Unlike wood and paper, they do not rot when they get wet.

 We're now more aware of the pollution problems caused by plastics, and need to work hard to solve them by making plastics which are biodegradable.
 Biodegradable plastics will break down in nature.
 In the meantime, plastics are still an incredibly useful group of materials.

 The manufacture of plastics comes from oil.
 Polymers are very big molecules with long chains and they are made from many small molecules called monomers.
-Poly- means many, mono- means one.
+'Poly' means many and 'mono' means one.
 When you stick together lots of monomers, you get a polymer.

 Plastics have names like polythene, polycarbonate, polyvinyl chloride (PVC).
-The "poly" part tells you that there are lots of repeating molecules joined together.
+The 'poly' part tells you that there are lots of repeating molecules joined together.
 The second part of the name tells you what the monomer is.
-So in polythene, we have lots of ethene monomers joined in a chain, like this;
+So in polythene, we have lots of ethene monomers joined in a chain, like this:

-Depending on how carefully we prepare the polythene, a polymer chain might have between 4000 and 40 000 monomers.
+Depending on how carefully we prepare the polythene, a polymer chain might have between 4,000 and 40, 000 monomers.
 It will often have branches in the chain.
-These are useful, because they help to strengthen the plastic produced.
+These are useful because they help to strengthen the plastic produced.

-The simplest sort of polymer to understand is called an addition polymer, because we just add more and more monomers in a chain, one after the other.
+The simplest sort of polymer to understand is called an addition polymer because we just add more and more monomers in a chain, one after the other.

 What controls the properties of the plastic?

 Good question – there are two things to think about.
-One is the monomer used; different monomers make plastics with different properties;
+One is the monomer used - different monomers make plastics with different properties:

-|Polythene||flexible, cheap, electrical insulator||plastic bags, insulation for electric wires|
+|Polythene||Flexible, cheap, electrical insulator||Plastic bags, insulation for electric wires|

-|Polypropene||flexible, strong, tough||crates, ropes, plastic furniture|
+|Polypropene||Flexible, strong, tough||Crates, ropes, plastic furniture|

-|Polyvinyl chloride||tough, cheap||window frames, water pipes|
+|Polyvinyl chloride||Tough, cheap||Window frames, water pipes|

-|Polytetrafluoroethene||tough, chemically unreactive||waterproof clothing, non-stick pans|
+|Polytetrafluoroethene||Tough, chemically unreactive||Waterproof clothing, non-stick pans|

 Branched polymers tend to be stronger (because the branches can tangle each other up).
 Some polymers can also be treated to have cross-links between chains.
-These also increase the strength (and melting temperature) of polymers.
+These also increase the strength (and melting point) of polymers.